Hotwire & Priceline Deals for Disney World Hotels

 At their best, Priceline Express Deals and Hotwire Hot Rates offer deep discounts of up to 60% off, not just a “deal” of 10-15% off a room-only rate.
 We’re talking $60 per night or less for Values, ~$100/night for Moderates, and ~$200/night for Deluxe Resorts.
 We primarily focus our searches to Priceline here (which often has more availability), but the below deals can often be replicated on Hotwire with the same strategy…

-In any case, the end result has been absolutely nothing in the way of Priceline Express Deals and Hotwire Hot Rates for Disney-owned resorts since last September.
-This isn’t the first time something like this has happened, but it is the longest Walt Disney World has gone in recent years without dumping any unsold inventory (because there isn’t any!) onto Priceline and Hotwire.
-Expect that to change later in 2022 as resorts start to fill more of their rooms.
+The moral of the story is that there was absolutely nothing in the way of Priceline Express Deals and Hotwire Hot Rates for Disney-owned resorts from September 2021 until some point in Winter or Spring 2024.
+Back then, we remarked that this wasn’t the first time something like this had happened, but it is the longest Walt Disney World has gone in recent years without dumping any unsold inventory onto Priceline and Hotwire.
+However, we also attributed it to the lack of inventory, and said that we expected it to change by later in the year as demand dropped and supply improved.
+How young, how naive.

-For now, here are the third-party options on-site that you can expect to find on these opaque booking sites…
+In addition to Disney-owned hotels, here are the third-party options on-site that you might find on these opaque booking sites…

-Far and away the best deal of these right now are the Swan & Dolphin Resorts.
-One or both of these are available throughout the next month.
+Another option that regularly appears on Priceline Express Deals is the Swan & Dolphin Resorts.
 Keep in mind that there’s also a mandatory resort fee, so what you see is not the final price–but both of these resorts still tend to be far cheaper than anything else in the Crescent Lake area.

 We love the Swan & Dolphin for a few reasons.
 Namely, they’re within walking distance of both Epcot and Hollywood Studios–perfect for rope dropping Slinky Dog Dash before going back to the pool for a mid-morning break.
-There’s also little benefit to staying in a Disney-owned resort right now.
 For the most part, Swan & Dolphin guests have similar advantages to guests staying in Disney hotels.
 They even offer access to Extended Evening Hours, which Moderate and Value Resorts don’t even offer!

-We’re also seeing the JW Marriott Orlando Bonnet Creek Resort & Spa under $200 per night for several dates in the next two months.
+The JW Marriott Orlando Bonnet Creek Resort & Spa is also a frequent fixture of Priceline Express Deals.
 We reviewed this new on-site hotel and gave it generally favorable marks.

 Keep in mind that Priceline Express Deals inventory changes frequently, meaning you might find hotels we didn’t list if you search later today or next week, and you might not see what we’ve found.
 We’ll keep you posted as we continue to scour Priceline for new Express Deals!
 For now, here’s everything else you need to know about booking these discounted rooms…